2006 Chevrolet Silverado 1500 Insurance Quotes

 Medical payments and PIP coverage

 Medical payments and Personal Injury Protection insurance provide coverage for short-term medical expenses for doctor visits, pain medications, ambulance fees and EMT expenses.
-The coverages can be used to fill the gap from your health insurance policy or if you do not have health coverage.
+The coverage can be used to fill the gap from your health insurance policy or if you do not have health coverage.
 Coverage applies to you and your occupants in addition to any family member struck as a pedestrian.
-PIP is not available in all states but can be used in place of medical payments coverage
+PIP is not available in all states but can be used in place of medical payment’s coverage.

-Collision insurance covers claims such as backing into a parked car, damaging your car on a curb, colliding with a tree, sustaining damage from a pot hole and sideswiping another vehicle.
-Collision coverage makes up a good portion of your premium, so consider dropping it from vehicles that are older.
+Collision insurance covers claims such as backing into a parked car, damaging your car on a curb, colliding with a tree, sustaining damage from a pothole and sideswiping another vehicle.
+Collision coverage makes up a good portion of your premium, so consider dropping it for vehicles that are older.
 You can also raise the deductible to bring the cost down.